quanghuyn94/vits-accelerate/README.md

 A customized version of VITS has been developed to accommodate emerging technologies.

 - Please note that this is an experimental version, and there are still several issues that need to be addressed before it can be used.
+# Disclaimer
+This project is primarily for entertainment and to help you learn more about fascinating human knowledge.
+I do not encourage you to use it for non-ethical purposes.
+I will not be responsible for any issues you may cause on your own.
 ## Some of the differences from the regular version include:
 - Use with PyTorch 2.
 - Utilizes the Accelerate library.